lhcb/starterkit-lessons/building-decays-part0.md

 However, it does not handle the data dependencies between these algorithms nor does it give easy access to them.
 To solve this problem, the [Selection Framework](https://twiki.cern.ch/twiki/bin/view/LHCb/ParticleSelection) was created, and it is based on two types of objects: `Selection` and `SelectionSequence`:

   - The `Selection` is the basic unit of the framework.
-It uses other `Selections` to process `LHCb::Particles` and writes them to a TES location easily findable through its `outputLocation` method.
+It uses DaVinci algorithms to process `LHCb::Particles`and writes them to a TES location easily findable through its `outputLocation` method.
 Additionally, it knows about other `Selections` that it requires to pass in order to obtain input particles through its `RequiredSelections` argument.
 A `Selection` requires *all* of its `RequiredSelections` to pass.

   - The `SelectionSequence` takes a `Selection` object, resolves its `Selection` requirements, and builds a flat, chained and ordered list of `Selections`.
 It then exports (via the `selection` method) a self-contained `GaudiSequencer` with all the algorithm configurables necessary to run the selection.
  It also makes the output locations of the data written by the selection chain available via the `outputLocations` method.